-At Enterprise Licence Solutions, we understand how opaque and complicated maintaining compliance with Oracle’s licensing guidelines can be.
-With decades of experience helping companies across a range of industries, our team of consultants is well-equipped to ensure that your business minimises its compliance exposure.
+We have decades of experience helping companies across a range of industries.
+So our consultants are well-equipped to ensure your business minimises its compliance exposure.

 Supporting your business in more ways

 We want to help, if you want to protect yourself against a future Oracle licence compliance audit.
 If Oracle informs you they have discovered a breach of your licensing contract, we can help there too.

 The best scenario is to be vigilant for changes in the licence agreement and your operations.
 We also have experience in providing consultation for companies already under audit.

 Oracle Licence Compliance and Audit is something of a minefield for most customers.